-The activities funded during the 2021-2022 PY are consistent with the priority needs identified in the Strategic Plan.
+The activities recommended for funding for the 2022 PY are consistent with the priority needs identified in the Strategic Plan.
 Lack of funding is the greatest obstacle to addressing underserved needs.
+The City has \$628,525 in CDBG funds available for the PY.
+In addition, a total of \$145,416.43 of unexpended CDBG funds from 2019 - 2021 Program Years will be used to fund the proposed programs and projects for the 2022 Program Year.

-The City has \$641,102 in CDBG funds available for the PY.
-The City received \$697,000 in funding requests.
-In addition, the CDBG Program puts a cap on the amount of funds that can be spent on Public Services.
-The City is limited from spending more than 15% of its annual allocation, plus Program Income, on Public Service activities; as a result, some activities are not funded at the full amount requested.
+The City received \$1,521,798 in funding requests.
+In addition, the City is limited on the amount of funds that can be spent on Public Services and Program Administration & Planning in accordance to HUD regulations.
+As a result, the City is limited from spending more than 15% of its annual allocation, plus Program Income, on Public Service activities; therefore, some activities are not funded completely and some are partially funded based on the amount requested.